Bhargava424/A-Static-High-Frequency-18T-Hybrid-Flip-Flop-Design-for-Low-Power-Application/README.md

 # A-Static-High-Frequency-18T-Hybrid-Flip-Flop-Design-for-Low-Power-Application
 To design and simulate A Static High Frequency 18T Hybrid Flip-Flop Design for Low Power Application using TANNER EDA

+**ABSTRACT**

+The digital electronics landscape has been transformed by the introduction of an ultra-low power true 1 φ clocking flip-flop, utilizing a mere eighteen transistors.
+This flip-flop, a synchronous bi stable element, is pivotal in digital systems as it stores single-bit information.
+The design of this Master Slave (MS) type architecture employs topological, logical, and adaptive coupling techniques.
+These techniques ensure the minimum number of transistors are used, thereby reducing complexity and power consumption.
+The design comprises of complementary pass transistor logic and static complementary MOS logic, a combination that offers low power and low delay, thereby speeding up the flip-flops.
+The proposed circuit was implemented using Cadence Virtuoso, a leading tool in the design and simulation of electronic systems.
+It was then compared with five other reported logic structures of flip-flops.
+The results were astounding.
+The proposed hybrid logic architecture showed the highest percentage improvement in terms of power, a whopping 49.73%, as compared to LRFF.
+In addition to power efficiency, the proposed design also improved the delay and energy efficiency (EDP).
+The Monte Carlo simulation, performed for C to Q Delay for 20K samples, further validated these improvements.
+One of the key innovations in this design is the reduction in the number of PMOS transistors.
+This reduction significantly decreases the total area of the proposed flip-flop by a minimum of 9.49% in comparison to state-of-the-art work.
+This compact design does not compromise on performance.
+The proposed circuit can work properly within a frequency range up to 1 GHz.
+The proposed design was also compared with the reported 18T TSPC flip-flop.
+The results further underscored the superiority of the proposed design in terms of power efficiency, delay, and area.